rprae/EnhanceQoL/docs/Streams.md

 # Creating Data Streams

-EnhanceQoL exposes a **DataHub** used by different modules to share data.
-Streams describe how data is collected and formatted.
+EnhanceQoL includes a **DataPanel** system backed by a DataHub to share information between modules.
+Streams describe how data is collected and formatted and can be displayed inside configurable panels.

 ## Stream provider template